jbe5115/CMPE670-Demo/README.md

 ## Hardware Specifications
 * Each FPGA (mapper or demapper) will display the current calculated CRC in the module on the FPGA itself
   * If the CRC stays at 8 bits, we won't have to use the 7-segment display, instead we can use LEDs on the board
-* <mark>For demonstration purposes a switch on the demapper FPGA will enable/disable "data corruption" as data comes into the demapper</mark>
+* *For demonstration purposes a switch on the demapper FPGA will enable/disable "data corruption" as data comes into the demapper*
-* ==Another switch will enable the ARQ handshaking process==
+* *Another switch will enable the ARQ handshaking process*
 * Two wires will connect the FPGAs
   * One will be the main "optical fiber cable" that will send frame data to the demapper
   * Anoter will be the "ACK" cable which will send acknowledgements to the mapper FPGA indicating successful/unsuccessful frame transmission